Once you have $100,000 or more to invest, it’s time to pay close attention to where you put those funds.

 So what are you to do?
 How can you keep your hard-earned cash relatively safe, while still making sure it grows?

-The following list reveals 5 ways to invest that can provide a solid return while minimizing your down side.
+I want to share with you my story of how I invested $100k, and also share 10 other ways to invest that can provide a solid return while minimizing your downside.
 From international real estate to robo-advisors, here are a few of the most secure ways to grow your wealth.

 Just remember, all investments have a level of risk associated with them.
 Therefore, do your research and/or talk to a financial advisor when you have questions.
 Although these strategies are relatively safer than randomly investing in stocks, they may not be right for you – so do your own due diligence!